New York's Catskills region is going through a major revival

 Year-round residents bring a sense of community that strictly tourist towns can't offer, plus there's plenty for the weekender.

-HiLo café and bar, opened by Brooklynites, serves up local bok choy with pan-fried garlic skates and miso ranch alongside fernet cocktails, and their espresso shots come triple ristretto.
+HiLo café and bar, opened by Brooklynites, serves up local bok choy with pan-fried garlic scapes and miso ranch alongside fernet cocktails, and their espresso shots come triple ristretto.

 Some say they see a diverse new community of transplants coming together in the Catskills -- a community that has fled (or been priced out of) other places (read: Brooklyn).